aspose-email-cloud/aspose-email-cloud-docs/email/sdk-tutorials/email-client-threads/_index.md

 - **WebDav**: threads are not supported.
 - **Virtual Multi-account**: gets threads from underlying accounts and provides them as is.
 ## **Thread Support using Message Cache**
-Aspose.Email Cloud [built-in email client](/email/email-client/) supports native threads for **EWS** accounts.
-For **POP3** and **IMAP** accounts we provide this functionality using our own threads implementation.
+Aspose.Email Cloud [built-in email client](/email/quick-start-with-email-client/) supports native threads for **EWS** and **IMAP** accounts.
+For **POP3** accounts we provide this functionality using our own threads implementation.
 This implementation uses messages’ cache, located on [Aspose Storage](https://apireference.aspose.cloud/storage/) and our own threads algorithm, which generates threads based on message subject and participants.

-Native threads for **IMAP** will be added in future versions.
-Message cache will still be used for **IMAP** accounts if the **IMAP** server does not provide native threads.
+Message cache is also used for **IMAP** accounts if the **IMAP** server does not provide native threads.

 To support threads using cache, you should provide cache location during email account setup: